Vladimir Pletser: World record for the number of aircraft in parabolic flight

-Pletser is the only person in the world having flown parabolas on ten different aircraft: NASA’s KC-135/930, KC-135/931, and DC-9/30; the CNES-ESA’s Airbus A300 ZERO-G; the CNES’s Caravelle; the Russian Gagarin Cosmonaut Training Center Ilyushin Il-76MDK; the Canadian Space Agency’s Falcon 20; the Dutch NLR Cessna Citation II; a Fouga Magister of the Belgian Air Force and the Austrian Short Skyvan.
-He holds the official Guinness World Record for the most aircraft flown in parabolic flight (nine), awarded in 2010 before his participation in the flights aboard the Falcon 20 in 2011, the Airbus A310 since 2015 and the Grob G103a Twin II glider in 2016.
+Pletser is the only person in the world having flown parabolas on 14 different aircraft: NASA's KC-135/930, KC-135/931, and DC-9/30; the ESA–CNES–DLR’s Airbus A310 ZERO-G; the CNES-ESA’s Airbus A300 ZERO-G; the CNES’s Caravelle; the Russian Gagarin Cosmonaut Training Center Ilyushin Il-76MDK; the Canadian Space Agency’s Falcon 20; the Dutch NLR Cessna Citation II; a Fouga Magister of the Belgian Air Force; the Austrian Short Skyvan; a Grob G103a Twin II glider; an ASK21 glider; and a Cessna 150.
+He holds the official Guinness World Record for the most aircraft flown in parabolic flight (nine), awarded in 2010 before his participation in the flights aboard the Falcon 20 in 2011, the Airbus A310 since 2015, the Grob G103a Twin II glider in 2016, and the ASK21 glider in 2018.

 Mars Crewed Mission Simulation campaigns

 In 2001, Pletser was selected by the Mars Society among 250 candidates to participate in July 2001 in the first international Mars crewed mission simulation campaign at the Flashline Mars Arctic Research Station (FMARS) on the Devon Island in the Canadian Arctic with the FMARS-2 crew.
 He conducted an experiment aiming at detecting subsurface water by a seismic method.
-Invited again by The Mars Society, he participated in April 2002 in a second international crewed Mars mission simulation campaign in the Mars Desert Research Station (MDRS) in the Utah Desert with the crew MDRS-5 in a strict isolation for two weeks.
+Invited again by The Mars Society, he participated in April 2002 in a second international crewed Mars mission simulation campaign in the Mars Desert Research Station (MDRS) in the Utah Desert with the crew MDRS-5 in strict isolation for two weeks.
 He was responsible for a psychological experiment on growing plants in the Mars habitat.
 During these two missions, he kept a diary at the FMARS and at the MDRS.
 He published a book about these two simulations.
-In 2009, in the frame of ESA’s EuroGeoMars project to study human and scientific aspects of future crewed missions on extra-planetary surfaces, he participated in a third Martian simulation campaign at the MDRS as Crew Commander of Crew MDRS-76.
+In 2009, in the frame of ESA's EuroGeoMars project to study human and scientific aspects of future crewed missions on extra-planetary surfaces, he participated in a third Martian simulation campaign at the MDRS as Crew Commander of Crew MDRS-76.
 He was responsible for a series of experiments on human crew aspects.
 During these three campaigns, he participated in a total of 36 experiments in geophysics, biology, navigation and reconnaissance, psychology and human factors.
 He accumulated a total of 44h 30m of simulated Extra-vehicular activity (EVA) time during 16 simulated EVA expeditions, including 9 as Commander.